Glorieta, New Mexico

 Glorieta is a census-designated place (CDP) in Santa Fe County, New Mexico, United States.
 It is part of the Albuquerque–Santa Fe–Las Vegas combined statistical area.
-The population was 430 at the 2010 census.
+As of the 2020 census, Glorieta had a population of 511.
 The community is located in the southern Sangre de Cristo Mountains, along Interstate 25 on the east side of Glorieta Pass.

+Etymology

+The name "Glorieta", (Spanish: "bower" or "arbor"), is a common term in Mexico for a small square or gathering place surrounded by trees or vegetation.

 History

 The area was the site of two battles in New Mexico history, the Capture of Santa Fe and the Battle of Glorieta Pass.
 The community was founded in 1879 with the arrival of the New Mexico and Southern Pacific Railroad, with a post office established in 1880.

 Geography

 Glorieta is located along the former Atchison, Topeka and Santa Fe Railway (now the BNSF), with its former station at the summit of the rail line's route over Glorieta Pass.
 It was a stop along the record-breaking Scott Special passenger train in 1905.

 According to the United States Census Bureau, the CDP has a total area of 7.6 sqmi, all land.